deseven/1000xTRANSLATE/README.md

 Parses exported game data from `RES_DIR` into human-readable format, imports it into the pre-defined Google Sheets document (`SPREADSHEET_ID` and the rest).
 If there already were some strings, it appends only missing strings.
 The function tries to sort the strings into chapters (see [chapter definitions](data/chapter-definitions.json)).
 The name is non-negotiable.

 ### Translator
-*(optional)* Automatically or semi-automatically translates untranslated strings from Google Sheets using vocabulary and context.
+*(optional)* Automatically or semi-automatically translates untranslated dialogues from Google Sheets using vocabulary and context.
 Marks translated strings with red, because you probably don't want to have unedited machine translation.

 ### Checker
-*(optional)* Checks for abnormalities in the strings using LLMs, creating a report of what was found.
+*(optional)* Checks for anomalies in the dialogues using LLMs, creating a report of what was found.

 ### Desheetifier
 Pulls translated strings from Google Sheets and inserts them into the game data in `RES_DIR`.